brandur/sorg/content/drafts/postgres-atomicity.md

 }
 ```

+You may be wondering what a "proc array" is.
+Unlike many
+other daemon-like services, Postgres uses a a process
+forking model to handle concurrency instead of threading.
+When it accepts a new connection, the Postmaster forks a
+new backend ([in `postmaster.c`][backendstartup]).
+Backends
+are represented by the `PGPROC` structure, and the entire
+set of active processes is tracked in shared memory, thus
+"proc array".

-Remember how when we created a snapshot we set its `xmax`
+Now remember how when we created a snapshot we set its
-to `latestCompletedXid + 1`?
+`xmax` to `latestCompletedXid + 1`?
 By setting
-`latestCompletedXid` to the `xid` of the transaction that
+`latestCompletedXid` in global shared memory to the `xid`
-just committed, we've just made its results visible to
+of the transaction that just committed, we've just made its
-every new snapshot that starts from this point forward.
+results visible to every new snapshot that starts from this
+point forward on any backend.

-Note the lock acquisition and release calls on the lines
+Take a lock acquisition and release calls on the lines with
-with `LWLockConditionalAcquire` and `LWLockRelease`.
-Most
+`LWLockConditionalAcquire` and `LWLockRelease`.
+Most of the
-of the time, Postgres is perfectly happy to let processes
+time, Postgres is perfectly happy to let processes do work
-do work in parallel, but there are a few places where locks
+in parallel, but there are a few places where locks need to
-need to be acquired to avoid contention, and this is one of
+be acquired to avoid contention, and this is one of them.
-them.
 Near the beginning of this article we touched on how
 transactions in Postgres commit or abort in serial order,
 one at a time. `ProcArrayEndTransaction` acquires an
 exclusive lock so that it can update `latestCompletedXid`